POPPY & FFION

 What are THE SIGNS OF Marfan syndrome?

-Every person’s experience with Marfan syndrome is slightly different.
-No one has every feature and people have different combinations of features.
-Some features of Marfan syndrome are easier to see than others.
+Every person’s experience with Marfan Syndrome is slightly different.
+No one exhibits every attribute of the disorder and people are affected by a variety of them at once.
+Some features of Marfan Syndrome are easier to see than others.
 These include:

 • Long arms, legs and fingers